 Take your pick of the incredible chateaux.
 Perhaps the austere Château d'Angers will feed the vivid imagination of a dashing young knight or the picturesque Château d'Azay-le-Rideau will conjure magical dreams for a princess?
 Your tour continues underground for a very different kind of dwelling - troglodyte caves!
 Hewn from the soft tuffeau stone that was quarried to make the chateaux above, the caves at Goupillières and Rochemenier were lived in for centuries.

 Why recommend wine country for a family holiday?
 Because its beautiful and there's so much to do!
 The department of Gironde encompasses the wine regions of Bordeaux and Médoc but also the section of the Atlantic Coast that includes Arcachon Bay and the Dune du Pilat.

 Needless to say, the countryside filled with vineyards, and wineries inside centuries-old chateaux, is quaint and colourful with majestic castles hidden away amongst the trees.
 And the coastline here is great for beach lovers and surfers.
 The coast's real piéce de resistance is the Dune du Pilat, the largest sand dune in Europe.
 Climb right up to the top (there's a set of stairs) and admire the fantastic views of the horizon.

 With all these fantastic destinations to explore with your family, how could you not want to visit France for your next family holiday?
-You can travel with confidence with Brittany ferries and you’ll also find great savings on ferry sailings and on holiday bookings for 2021!
+Feel inspired?
+Holiday with confidence with Brittany Ferries.
+Our 2021 selection of ferry-inclusive package holidays come with free Covid-19 cover and free amendments too.